pouriamoosavi/LittleDB/README.md

 - #### COMPACT `compact table [TABLE_NAME]`
   As we mentioned delete query just mark deleted rows as deleted.
 This query copy all table rows except deleted rows into another table with the same name.
 This operation makes a lot of write into fs and it is better to be avoid.

+## Read Result set

 - #### getText(selectDate: SelectData_t, columnName: String | char*): String
-  Get a text base on column name from selectedData and returns it.
+  Get a text base on column name from one selectedData and returns it.

 - #### getInt32(selectDate: SelectData_t, columnName: String | char*): int32_t
-  Get an 32 bit int base on column name from selectedData and returns it.
+  Get an 32 bit int base on column name from one selectedData and returns it.

 ## Responses
 | Response Number |    Response Code    |                                         Description                                         |